Kachin cuisine

-Kachin cuisine is food originating from the Kachinland area, which includes the northern areas of Myanmar, as well as parts of China and Arunachal Pradesh, associated with Kachin.
-Outside of Kachinland, Kachin restaurants have opened in Yangon, and Kachin migrants have brought the cuisine to other countries.
+Kachin cuisine is food indigenous to the Kachin peoples, who inhabit the northern areas of Myanmar, as well as parts of China and Arunachal Pradesh, associated with Kachin.
+Kachin restaurants have opened in Myanmar's commercial capital of Yangon, and Kachin migrants have brought the cuisine to other countries.
+Kachin cuisine is typified by its use of cold-climate ingredients like potatoes, wild game (e.g., venison and wild boar), and foraged herbs and vegetables.
+The traditional staple is rice, which is traditionally cultivated in hillside fields.